microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/readme.md

 * That is all that is required for the Fallback Layer.
 To take advantage of DXR you will additionally need a raytracing compatible driver.
 Please contact the IHV you’re working with for drivers that will work with DXR.
 For Nvidia, you can review the following blog post for the DXR support requirements: https://devblogs.nvidia.com/introduction-nvidia-rtx-directx-raytracing/.

 ## Feedback and Questions
-We would love to hear how you're using DirectX Raytracing and the Fallback Layer.
-Reach us with any questions and discussions at  [DirectX Raytracing forums](http://forums.directxtech.com/index.php?PHPSESSID=394klvdd3683tt1fjkh2jteav1&board=248.0).
+We welcome all feedback, questions and discussions about DXR and the Fallback Layer at [DirectX Raytracing forums](http://forums.directxtech.com/index.php?PHPSESSID=394klvdd3683tt1fjkh2jteav1&board=248.0).